Anirudh1103/SDN-based-DDoS-detection-and-mitigation/README.md

 ## Setup and Installation (Example - Adjust as needed)

 1.  **Install Mininet:** Follow the instructions on the official Mininet website to install Mininet.
-2.  **Install ONOS (or your chosen SDN Controller):** This project seems geared towards an ONOS-like controller structure.
+2.  **Install RYU (or your chosen SDN Controller):** This project seems geared towards an RYU-like controller structure.
 Install your preferred SDN controller.
 3.  **Clone the Repository:** Clone the repository to your local machine using Git.
 4.  **Install Python Libraries:** Ensure you have the necessary Python libraries installed.
 You can use pip to install them.
 A `requirements.txt` file would be beneficial to list these dependencies.
     ```bash